polarfire-soc/polarfire-soc-documentation/how-to/linux-boot-authentication.md

 - PolarFire SoC Icicle Kit
 - SoftConsole v2022.2 or later
 - Serial Terminal Program
-- Ubuntu Host PC configured as shown in the "Build Instructions" of the PolarFire SoC Yocto BSP [README](https://mi-v-ecosystem.github.io/redirects/repo-meta-polarfire-soc-yocto-bsp)
+- Ubuntu Host PC with all prerequisites installed as shown in the "Prerequisites" of the PolarFire SoC Yocto BSP [README][meta-mchp-common README]

 <a name="introduction"></a>